As achievement testing starts next week, students (and parents) may wonder why we spend this time on testing?

 - Be on time.
 Being on time—even early—on testing days can help a student to unpack, settle in, mentally focus, and be ready to go when testing begins.

 - Pray.
 Standardized achievement testing does not measure a student’s value, nor does it congratulate a student for the intellectual capacity that is given by God.
 Instead, it simply attempts to give a snapshot of a student’s current academic achievement.
-Students may need to be reminded to do their best and that this is not something to be apprehensive about.
-Students should take their time, keep moving, and ultimately do their best to please the Lord.
-Teachers pray at the start of each testing day, and praying with mom or dad can really help a student to relax and have a positive outlook on the experience.
+Remind students to do their best for the Lord and not be apprehensive about the outcome.
+Teachers pray at the start of each testing day, and praying with family before school can really help a student to relax and have a positive outlook on the experience.